PelionIoT/mbl-docs/Docs/dev_mbl/coding_style_guide.md

 #### Files

-* Files containing code for a single class are named after that class (e.g. `MblCloudClient.h` and `MblCloudClient.cpp`).
+* Files containing code for a single class are named after that class.
+Examples: `MblCloudClient.h` and `MblCloudClient.cpp`.

 * Files containing code for a single function are named after that function.